learn-co-students/atl-bonus-lectures/testify/SLIDES.md

 --

-* Have a clear sense of why tests are not only important but necessary
-* Know working definitions of "Refactoring" and "Legacy Code"
+* Know working definitions of "Refactoring", "Legacy Code", and "Tech Debt"
 * See tools like: code coverage, watch commands
+* Be able to reason about what code is not currently tested
 * Be able to trap an execution path for refactoring

 --